Skip to content

 Apple Fitness+ at Home

-For days when leaving the house feels like too much, digital workouts can be a practical alternative.
-Apple Fitness+ offers a wide range of guided sessions including Pilates, strength training, yoga and meditation.
+For days when leaving the house feels like too much, digital workouts are a practical alternative.
+Apple Fitness+ offers a wide range of guided sessions including Pilates, strength training, yoga, and meditation.

 Signature Class at Aqua Fit